InvolutionHell/involutionhell/README.en.md

 3. We cannot individually verify every submission for originality or legality.

 If your rights are infringed, please **[open an issue](https://github.com/InvolutionHell/involutionhell.github.io/issues/new)**.
 We will review and take appropriate action (removal, blocking, etc.) promptly.

-### For Developers & Contributors

-We adopted CC BY-NC-SA 4.0 to protect your original work: anyone reusing content must provide attribution, keep it non-commercial, and share derivatives under the same license.
-This greatly reduces the risk of others lifting materials for proprietary or closed-source use.
-Keep creating with confidence—we will continue to uphold this licensing model.